MicrosoftDocs/win32/desktop-src/AD/checking-a-control-access-right-in-an-objectampaposs-acl.md

 ---
-title: Checking a Control Access Right in an Object's ACL
+title: Checking a Control Access Right in an Objects ACL
-description: To check a control access right on an object's ACL, use the AccessCheckByTypeResultList function.
+description: To check a control access right on an objects ACL, use the AccessCheckByTypeResultList function.
 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\mbaldwin
-ms.assetid: '5a609622-6a1a-46ae-a336-afec504225c7'
+ms.assetid: 5a609622-6a1a-46ae-a336-afec504225c7
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'active-directory-domain-services'
+ms.technology: active-directory-domain-services
 ms.tgt_platform: multiple
+keywords:
-keywords: ["Checking a Control Access Right in an Object ACL AD"]
+- Checking a Control Access Right in an Object ACL AD ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Checking a Control Access Right in an Object's ACL